Honoring Excellence. Building Confidence. Launching Careers.

 Physical Awards – An engraved trophy will be presented to the winner of each award category.
 Students who win individual awards will receive personal trophies.
 Schools represented by individual student winners will receive duplicate trophies as well as school trophies won for production or group categories.

-Perform live on stage at the Long Center – The First Annual Greater Austin High School Musical Theatre Awards Ceremony will be held in Dell Hall at The Long Center for the Performing Arts.
+Perform live on stage at the Long Center – The Second Annual Greater Austin High School Musical Theatre Awards Ceremony will be held in Dell Hall at The Long Center for the Performing Arts.
 Select students from each participating school perform in the ceremony.
-Each school nominated for Outstanding Musical will perform a fully orchestrated number.
-All nominees for Outstanding Lead Actor and Actress perform a medley using songs from their respective roles.
+Each school nominated for Best Musical will perform a fully orchestrated number.
+All nominees for Best Lead Actor and Actress perform a medley using songs from their respective roles.
 Opening and closing numbers will incorporate students from all participating schools as well as individual award nominees.

 Written Evaluations – Comments and evaluations by adjudicators will be compiled and sent to each participating school after the awards ceremony.
 Similar programs have reported that these evaluations increased administrative support for specific departmental needs.